OpenStackweb/openstack-org/installation.md

 **Clone the OpenStack website repository**

-For a clean installation and from the Terminal on OSX you will clone the OpenStack Foundation Website repository from the link below.
+For a clean installation and from the Terminal on OSX you will clone the Open Infrastructure Foundation Website repository from the link below.

 Create a directory for the Vagrant installation (name it whatever you like and place it wherever you like. "vagrant" in the user’s home directory ~/ is the method shown here.